How To Talk To Your Teen About Sexting

 *Updated November 21,

 Today’s technological advances benefit the world in innumerable ways.
 However, with these benefits also come some risks.
 Sexting and sextortion — particularly among teens and even preteens — is one that’s on the rise.
-Understanding what this means and how to talk to them about it is very important.
+Understanding what this means and how to talk to teenagers about sexting is very important.
 Additionally, monitoring their text messages and social media using Bark can help you know whether or not this is happening.

 What Is Sexting?